katajakasa/SDL_kitchensink/docs/ARCHITECTURE.md

 ### 3.1.
 Packet buffers

-`Kit_PacketBuffer` is the mechanism that decouples the threads: a thread-safe, fixed-capacity ring buffer of pre-allocated slots, with the slot type abstracted behind alloc/unref/free/move/ref callbacks (the same structure carries `AVPacket`s between demuxer and decoders, and decoded frames on the output side).
+`Kit_PacketBuffer` is the mechanism that decouples the threads: a thread-safe, fixed-capacity ring buffer of pre-allocated slots, with the slot type abstracted behind callbacks, so the same structure carries `AVPacket`s between demuxer and decoders and decoded frames on the output side.

 Writes block while the buffer is full and reads can block (with a timeout) while it is empty -- this provides natural backpressure: when the application